-1.1 The purpose of this report is to provide details of the work undertaken to establish a city wide street drinking order.
-Furthermore, the report provides an overview of the consultation process used and the subsequent findings.
+- 1.1 The purpose of this report is; - a.
+To provide details of the work undertaken to establish a city wide street drinking order. - b.
+To provide an overview of the consultation process used and the subsequent findings. - c.
+To recommend that the Authority pursue with the implementation of a citywide street drinking order.